funkypozzy/firmware/README.md

 ![20240726_124051](https://github.com/user-attachments/assets/ac0ab764-4299-4e69-966c-97fbb0092130)
 ![Senza titolo](https://github.com/user-attachments/assets/35c97371-6608-45fc-ba23-1b52e78daeb6)
  - a computer (in my case an Hyper-V virtual machine running under Windows 11) with UBUNTU 22.04 to build the firmware.
 FYI, I was not able to build the firmware with Raspbian running on rpi4 or rpi5.
- - a computer to run Putty, the TFTP server, connect the FTDI adapter.
+ - a computer to run Putty, the TFTP server and connect the FTDI adapter via usb.
 In my case it is a Windows 11 PC.
- - a LAN connection between the computer running the TFTP server and the ip camera to upload the new firmware.
-Since the camera is already wire connected to the computer via the FTDI adapter, for me the easiest way is to connect the computer directly to the ip camera with an ethernet cable, but you may decide to communicate between your computer and and the ip camera via a router.
-The ethernet cable is necessary since wifi is not yet activated.
+ - a LAN connection between the computer running the TFTP server and the ip camera in order to upload the new firmware.
+Since the camera is already wire connected to the computer via the FTDI adapter, for me the easiest way is to connect also the computer directly to the ip camera with an ethernet cable, but you may decide to communicate between your computer and and the ip camera via a router.
+The ethernet cable is necessary since wifi is not yet activated before uploading the customized firmware.

 ## WHAT YOU NEED - SOFTWARE
 - a TFTP software as for example [Tftpd64](https://pjo2.github.io/tftpd64/) (ensure firewall is not blocking the server)